gustavofsantos/sql-fundamentals/README.md

 ### What I need to go through this repository?

-You need Node.js, npm or yarn, a running PostgreSQL server and basic knowledge of JavaScript to handle the test files.
+You need Node.js, npm or yarn (I use yarn, so the repository has a yarn.lock file), a running PostgreSQL server and basic knowledge of JavaScript to handle the test files.

 ### How this repository is organized?

+- [Lessions](./lessions) contains all lessions.
+Each of them are a test file that contains stuff from the Tyler lession.
+- [Queries](./queries) contains some useful queries that are used during the tests.
+- [Utils](./utils) contains all util files. **You should not use this directory**.

 ### How run the tests?